George Osborne: Backbencher (2016–2017)

 Osborne was sacked by Theresa May on 13 July 2016, following her appointment as Prime Minister.
 He returned to the backbenches and Philip Hammond replaced him as Chancellor.
-It was announced on 4 August 2016 that Osborne was to be made a Companion of Honour in the Resignation Honours list following David Cameron's resignation.
+It was announced on 4 August 2016 that Osborne was to be made a Member of the Order of the Companions of Honour in the Resignation Honours list following David Cameron's resignation.
 Unlike Cameron, Osborne intended to remain an MP and stand for Parliament again in 2020, although proposed boundary changes could have led to the abolition of his Tatton constituency.

 In September 2016, he launched the Northern Powerhouse Partnership, a body bringing together business leaders and politicians to promote regional devolution.

 By October 2016, he was writing a book called Age of Unreason; it is a diatribe against "populist nationalism".
 Osborne's lucrative speaking engagements for a range of financial institutions since his dismissal as Chancellor helped make him the highest earning MP in 2016.
 In February 2017 he started a new role as a part-time advisor to BlackRock, the world's largest fund manager, for a salary of £650,000 for a one-day a week.
 The job was approved by the Advisory Committee on Business Appointments, which stated that during Osborne's time as Chancellor "there were no specific policy decisions ... that would have affected BlackRock", and the Permanent Secretary at the Treasury had "no concerns" about Osborne taking up the role.

 In 2017, Osborne became the first Kissinger Fellow at the McCain Institute for International Leadership.
-While the institute is based in John McCain's home state of Arizona, Osborne will remain in the UK.
+While the institute is based in John McCain's home state of Arizona, Osborne remained in the UK.

 Osborne announced he would be standing down as MP for Tatton in April 2017, a day after the 2017 general election was declared.
 He did not rule out returning to the Commons at some point.
 "It's still too early to be writing my memoirs", he wrote in a letter to his constituency party, adding he did not "want to spend the rest of my life just being an ex-chancellor.
 I want new challenges".